mbi2gs/fungicidal_bact_genomics/README.md

- data/sa_rf_model_pickle                     : Train the machine learning models data/collection_query_pa.tsv                : Evaluate performance of ML models on validation set generate-cladograms                         : Produce the cladogram from the ms clean                                       : delete all images and derivations, keeping only original data files all                                         : reproduce all figures and analyses
+ data/sa_rf_model_pickle                     : Train the machine learning models data/collection_query_pa.tsv                : Evaluate performance of ML models on validation set generate-cladograms                         : Produce the cladogram from the ms generate-cladograms                         : Produce the cladogram from the ms clean                                       : delete all images and derivations, keeping only original data files all                                         : reproduce all figures and analyses